-Energy Drinks Due to the high sugar and caffeine content students are prohibited from bringing and drinking any energy drink on school property during school hours and at school events.
-Field Trips/Extra Activities: During the academic school year students will be offered the opportunity to participate in extra school activities such as field trips, reward parties, assemblies, concerts, school dances, sporting events, etc. These scheduled events are in addition to the regular curriculum and are an important part of the middle school experience.
-It is important for students to meet the same expectations of extra-curricular activities in order to participate in these events: A student should be in "good standing" (that is: the student should maintain good attendance, have satisfactory grades, remain on their green or blue conduct card, and has not served an "In School" or "Out of School" suspension)
+Field Trips/Extra Activities: During the academic school year students will be offered the opportunity to participate in extra school activities such as field trips, reward parties, assemblies, school dances, sporting events, etc. These scheduled events are in addition to the regular curriculum and are an important part of the middle school experience.
+It is important for students to meet the same expectations of extra-curricular activities in order to participate in these events: A student should be in "good standing" (that is: the student should maintain good attendance, have satisfactory grades, maintain good conduct, and has not served an "In School" or "Out of School" suspension)